one-piece-team1/one-piece-trip/README.md

 ## What is this repository for

-- One Piece Trip is the service trip storage.
+- One Piece Trip is the service for trip storage.

 ### Contribution guidelines